BNY MELLON

 GIA account opening journey

-Method & objective
+Usability test method & objective

-We conducted virtual online 1:1 interviews with 4 of Pershing’s key clients to test manual journey flows.
+We conducted virtual online 1:1 interviews with 4 of Pershing’s key clients to test manual entry journey flows.

 Our research objectives were to gauge reactions around the core account opening journeys we had developed and whether the content and flow was useful and facilitated effective progression through account opening.
 In addition we aimed to understand: